Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic field: Appendix B. Electric current expressed through the Wigner transformed Green function

 \section{Appendix B. Electric current expressed through the Wigner transformed Green function}

 Here we present the proof of the expression for the electric current in the considered lattice model.
 A slightly different derivation of this expression may be found in \cite{Z2016_1}.
-Let us consider the variation of the partition function \rev{ } The total average current \rev{(i.e. the current density integrated over the whole volume of the system)} appears as the response to the variation of $A$ that does not depend on coordinates:
+Let us consider the variation of the partition function \rev{ } The total average current \rev{(i.e. the current density integrated over the whole volume of the system)} appears as the response to the variation of $A$:

-The properties of the star product allow to rewrite the last equation in the following way: \rev{ } The last three expressions for the total current are the topological invariants, i.e. the total current is not changed when the system is modified continuously.
+In the presence of periodical boundary conditions the properties of the star product allow to rewrite the last equation in the following way: \rev{ } The last two expressions for the total current are the topological invariants, i.e. the total current is not changed when the system is modified continuously.
 This may be checked via the consideration of the variation of Eq. (\ref{J}) corresponding to the variation of $\cal Q$.